A phase 1b/2 study of JNJ-90014496 in Adult Participants with B-Cell non-Hodgkin lymphoma

 What are the possible benefits and risks of participating?

-The participant information sheet and informed consent form, which will be signed by every participant agreeing to take part in the study, includes a detailed section outlining the risks of participating in the study.
-Participants may have none, some, or all of the possible side effects listed, and they may be mild, moderate, or severe.
-To minimise the risk associated with taking part, participants are frequently reviewed for any side effects and other medical events.
-If they have any side effects, are worried about them, or have any new or unusual symptoms, participants will be encouraged to talk with their study doctor.
-The study doctor will also be looking out for side effects and will provide appropriate medical care.
-There may also be side effects that the researchers do not expect or do not know about and that may be serious.
+The participant information sheet & informed consent form, which will be signed by every participant agreeing to take part in the study, includes a detailed section outlining the risks with participating in the study.
+Participants may have none, some, or all the possible side effects listed, & they may be mild, moderate, or severe.
+To minimize the risk associated with study participation, participants are frequently revaluated for any side effects.
+If they have any side effects or are worried about them, or have any new or unusual symptoms, participants are encouraged to talk with their study doctor.
+The study doctor will also be looking out for side effects & will provide appropriate medical care.
+There may also be side effects that the researchers do not expect or do not know about & that may be serious.
 Many side effects go away shortly after the intervention ends.
-However, sometimes side effects can be serious, long-lasting, or permanent.
-If a severe side effect or reaction occurs, the study doctor may need to stop the procedure.
-The study doctor will discuss the best way of managing any side effects with participants.
+However, side effects can sometimes be serious, long-lasting, or permanent.
+If a severe side effect or reaction occurs, the study doctor will discuss the best way of managing the side effect with the participant.
 There is always a chance that an unexpected or serious side effect may happen.
-This can happen to people who take this or any other drug.

 Where is the study run from?